clatthew/aws-password-manager/README.md

 # Password manager
 Store and retrieve credentials stored in AWS.
 ## Basic behaviour
+Master password stored in secrets manager.
+Make a second script to allow the user to store a master password.
 ### Main loop
 ```python
     running = True